Orgasm Denial

 - chastity devices or symbolic tokens entrusted to a keyholder.

-It overlaps with dominance and submission, objectification play, and, when control is monetised, financial domination, and a denial dynamic may be maintained over hours, days, or far longer by agreement.
+It overlaps with dominance and submission, objectification play, and, when control is monetised, financial domination.
+A denial dynamic may be maintained over hours, days, or far longer by agreement.

 Psychology